WKBO: 1929 to 1933: WCOD

 Wilson sold WPRC to local coal dealer Norman R. Hoffman in 1929.
 Hoffman changed the call sign to WCOD and moved the studios and transmitter to the Governor Hotel at 4th and Market Streets in downtown Harrisburg.
 (The building remains part of the city landscape today.)
 Although Federal Radio Commission records show only Norman Hoffman as the station owner, newspaper articles indicate that Hoffman's father Benjamin was part owner of the station.

 The Hoffmans sold WCOD to the Keystone Broadcasting Corporation in 1930.
 Keystone was originally the partnership of J.D.
 Pannell, J.S.
 Blankenhorn, and G.J.
 Plasey, all of the Harrisburg area.

 In 1932, it was revealed that the Stackpole family, the owners of the Telegraph Press, Harrisburg Telegraph newspaper, and WHP, Inc. (WCOD's competitor), had purchased 75% of Keystone's stock.
-Telegraph Press treasurer Col. E.J.
-Stackpole Jr. appeared before the Federal Radio Commission in Washington to answer allegations the Telegraph was involved in a radio monopoly in Harrisburg.
+Telegraph Press treasurer Col. Edward J. Stackpole appeared before the Federal Radio Commission in Washington to answer allegations the Telegraph was involved in a radio monopoly in Harrisburg.
 The exact outcome of Stackpole's testimony is unclear since the Telegraph organization continued to hold its majority interests in both WHP and WCOD.